Energinet-DataHub/greenforce-frontend/libs/dh/market-participant/feature-edit-gridarea/README.md

-# dh-market-participant-feature-edit-organization
+# dh-market-participant-feature-edit-gridarea

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test dh-market-participant-feature-edit-organization` to execute the unit tests.
+Run `nx test dh-market-participant-feature-edit-gridarea` to execute the unit tests.